Doodyk/PortSniffing/README.md

 # PortSniffing
-A simple port sniffing program in python,
+A simple port sniffing program in python, This program is not to be used maliciously.